davidrmiller/neural2d/README.md

 1. The hidden layers can be named anything beginning with "layer".

 1. The argument for "from" must be a layer already defined.

+1. The color channel parameter can be specified only on the input layer.

 1. The same layer name can be defined multiple times with different "from" parameters.
 This allows source neurons from more than one layer to be combined in one